petertill/Blockchain/README.md

 5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>
-## To-dos
+## To-dos<br>
-Confirmations: Each miner sends a message with a block.
+*Confirmations: Each miner sends a message with a block.
 You can create a confirmation system to ensure the integrity of the data.
-Transactions/data: You could implement transactions or data objects to address double-spending, transaction validation, and coinbase transactions.
+*Transactions/data: You could implement transactions or data objects to address double-spending, transaction validation, and coinbase transactions.
-levelDB: Once the P2P is initialized, you can create a script to retrieve and write all the blocks into the LevelDB database, validate them, and clean the database as needed.
+*levelDB: Once the P2P is initialized, you can create a script to retrieve and write all the blocks into the LevelDB database, validate them, and clean the database as needed.